National Constitution Center Philadelphia: We the People

 The Constitution of the United States, which defines the system of government, was written and signed by fifty-five men, after meetings in Philadelphia, summer of 1787.

-A great place to start is the Sidney Kimmel Theater to watch a 360 degree multimedia production with live actor.
+A great place to start is the Sidney Kimmel Theater to watch “Freedom Rising,” a 360 degree multimedia production with live actor – the story of the creation of the Constitution in 1787.
+Freedom Rising is presented every hour.

 Leaving the theater, interactive exhibits explain the continuing story of the Constitution, amendments that guarantee basic freedoms, the first ten Bill of Rights (freedom of religion, freedom of speech, freedom of the press, etc.) and later additions, thirteenth amendment that outlaws slavery, and nineteenth amendment that gives women the right to vote.